Developing Independence

 We hope you find the following information useful.
-If you have any questions or comments for either class, please email rcarr@lordderamores.com
+If you have any questions or comments for the phase three classes, please email rcarr@lordderamores.com

 Alternatively, you can phone school and leave a message via the office or pop in and see us at the end of the day.

-Families of children in Year 6 – secondary school applications for a place in Y7 in September 2022 are opened in Septembed 2021, and the deadline for applying was 31st October, although late applications can be made.
+Secondary school applications for a place in Y7 in September 2024 opened on the 12th September 2023, and the national deadline for applying was the 31st October.
 Click here for more information about the secondary school application process.

 Newsletters